Osha (A Song of Ice and Fire): The Winds of Winter and A Dream of Spring

-George R. R. Martin intends to reintroduce Osha and Rickon in the A Song of Ice and Fire series, either in The Winds of Winter or A Dream of Spring.
+George R. R. Martin intends to reintroduce Osha and Rickon in the A Song of Ice and Fire series, either in The Winds of Winter or A Dream of Spring, with the author mentioning the characters having a bigger role in the upcoming novels.

 TV adaptation

 Season 1

 Osha first appears in the season 1 episode "A Golden Crown", where she attempts to hurt Bran Stark just outside Winterfell alongside fellow wildlings Stiv and Wallen.
 However, Robb Stark and Theon Greyjoy manage to save the boy and kill her friends in the process.
-Osha is then captured by Theon, where she begs for her life and swears allegiance to Robb if she is sparred.
+Osha is then captured by Theon, where she begs for her life and swears allegiance to Robb if she is spared.
 Robb ultimately decides to spare her life, and makes her a prisoner and puts her to work in the kitchens.
 She later reveals to Maester Luwin that she fled south of the Wall after encountering the White Walkers for herself, and intends on going as far south as possible.
 She encounters Bran in the godswood, and bonds with him to some extent before warning him about the White Walkers and that his brother's armies should be heading north, not south.
 Osha then gains the trust of the people of Winterfell, and spends most of her time with the Stark children, Bran and Rickon, listening to the stories of the Three-Eyed Raven.
 One day, Bran and Osha enter the Crypts of Winterfell after the boy fears his father may be in there.
 She assures him that he is alive and well, but the news is broken to Bran by Luwin that Eddard Stark had died by the hands of Joffrey Baratheon and the Lannisters.